 We echo the growing interest in multimodal understanding and generation in LVLMs by introducing \dataset{}, a million-scale, high-quality dataset of \realnum{} real and \synnum{} synthetic infographic charts.
 Grounded in real designs, our structured synthesis pipeline enables the scalable creation of diverse infographic charts.
 By providing aligned data-chart pairs, extracted layout templates, and three representative applications, we aim to advance the development of foundation models capable of interpreting, reasoning, and generating complex infographic charts.

-At the same time, we acknowledge the current \dataset{} dataset primarily focuses on single-chart infographics, limiting its ability to capture the complexity of multi-chart narratives.
-As a result, future work should explore generating and analyzing multi-chart infographics, which emphasize storytelling through coordinated visual elements.
+At the same time, we acknowledge that the current \dataset{} dataset primarily focuses on single-chart infographics, limiting its ability to capture the complexity of multi-chart narratives.
+As a result, future work should explore the generation and analysis of multi-chart infographics, which emphasize storytelling through coordinated visual elements.
 Additionally, enriching the interplay between text and visuals could further enhance models’ capacity for nuanced multimodal understanding. \looseness=-1